Prag8855/aab/frontend/content/guides/value-added-tax.md

 Reduced VAT ({{VAT_RATE_REDUCED}}%):

 - Some foods and beverages[^3]
-- Museum, theatre, concert and sport event tickets
+- Tickets for museum, theatre, concerts and sport events
 - Artistic, journalistic and copyrighted work
 - Hotel stays